paulaweir/frontend/docs/01-start-here/08-incidents.md

 # Incident Response & Triage

-What do when everything breaks
+What to do when everything breaks

 The scope of this document is to prescribe a generic pattern of investigation tools and techniques for finding the cause of issues with the Frontend stack.